 To find out where each party stands on the issues and what the issues are, it is best to look at their most current platforms which are determined around the time of the presidential elections.
 Here are links to them:

 Within the Democratic Party there are moderates and progressives.
 (Also called Left Wingers or Social Democrats.)

 Within the Republican Party there are moderates and conservatives.
-(Also called Right Wingers or the Tea Party)
+(Also called Right Wingers or the Tea Party.)

-I have made and easy guide to the issues and where each party stands, along with the reasons, as best as I can figure, as to why they hold those stands.
+I have made an easy guide to the issues and where each party stands, along with the reasons, as best as I can figure, as to why they hold those stands.
 Click on the button to your right.

 Offices and Candidates

 Our Founding Fathers built our democratic government on the principle of division of power between the 3 main governmental branches; The president, the congress, and the judiciary.
 They did this to prevent any one person from getting too much power.

 For a more in-depth explanation of our government's structure and function, click on the button to your right.

 It is both our wonderful honor and our sacred duty to vote in every election.
 Many people have died protecting this right of ours.